gradientmz/dicepass/README.md

 ## Important Note

-I found out right before completing this project that there is already another existing diceware password generator called dicepass, created by Eran Sandler in 2016.
-This generator isn't affiliated with them in any way, and I wasn't aware that they existed until the day I deployed this project.
+I found out right before completing this project that there was already another existing diceware password generator called dicepass, created by Eran Sandler in 2016.
+This generator isn't affiliated with them in any way, and I wasn't aware that the other dicepass existed until the day I deployed this project.

 ## Screen Capture